 Each unit in the system cannot be heavier than 100lbs.
-Preliminary research of solar kits found that each solar panel approximately weighs 12lbs, battery weighs 27lbs, charged controller weighs 4lbs, and inverter is about 55lbs.
+Preliminary research of solar kits found that each solar panel approximately weighs 13.9 lbs, battery weighs 27 lbs, charged controller weighs 4lbs, and inverter is about 55lbs.
 Additionally, the system is required to be portable, which means its size must be minimized.
-Same solar kits research found that each solar panel is about 40 by 20 inches, battery is 13 by 7 inches, charged controller is about 9 by 7 inches, and inverter is about 19 by 8 inches.
+ALLPOWERS Foldable Solar Panel 200W, Portable Solar Panel kit has dimensions of 25.6 x 20.3 x 2.4 inch, charged controller is about 9 by 7 inches, and inverter is about 19 by 8 inches.
 Budget for this senior design project should be kept under \$5,000.